alexdenne/battalion/original/rules/index.md

         You may discard TWO cards from your hand, and reduce your maximum hand size by one and select either a wizard or king from the available options, add it to your hand.

-Claim
+Contracts

+        Contracts are drawn randomly from the main deck in the center of the table.
+        At any time during your action step, discard the contract card into the graveyard, and select a commander or mage card from the playbook.
+This does not cound as an action.

+Claiming an Ary

-          You may place a captain or leader claim card on an unclaimed army in the army build zone.
+          You may place a captain or leader on an unclaimed army in the army build zone.
 You claim this army and place it in front of you.
           Claiming with a captain card
           Claim the army and place it in front of you.
           Select a trick, and place it face up next to the captain.
-          Claiming with a leader claim card

 Attack

          Select One of your current armies and declare and attack against an opposing player.